elf4j/elf4j-provider/README.md

 process.
 Nevertheless, it helps if the client application can do without performance-sensitive log information in the first place; e.g. the default log pattern configuration does not include caller detail and thread information.

+Once required information is gathered, the rest of the logging process (data processing and output) is asynchronous.
+As long as the work queue of the asynchronous logging tasks (a.k.a. the asynchronous buffer) is not full, an asynchronous logging has the benefit of causing little friction to the main business workflow.
+However, when the buffer is full (a.k.a. "overloaded"), an asynchronous logging may delay the main workflow more severely because not only it has to block while awaiting available buffer capacity but also the extra cost of facilitating a-synchrony will now effectively add to the main workflow.
+By contrast, an inline synchronous logging (where buffer does not apply) will always delay the main workflow with every transaction, albeit having no additional cost for a-synchrony.

+Frequent asynchronous buffer overload usually indicates that the underlying output channel does not have enough bandwidth to support the logging application without blocking it.
+In that case, a synchronous logging may perform a bit better but will not resolve the fundamental mismatch; the application is essentially delayed by the output channel bandwidth, regardless of the logging mechanism.

+The desired advantage of asynchronous logging is the low friction to the main workflow, provided the buffer is not overloaded.
+One way to avoid buffer overload is to set no limit on the buffer size; unfortunately, the buffer size usually needs to be limited in reality.
+The other way is to balance the output channel's bandwidth with the application's log volume, such that the bandwidth is in general large enough compared to the volume, to the extent that buffer overload is still a situation that happens, but rarely over time.

-Once required information is gathered, the rest of the logging process (data processing and output) is asynchronous, and does not directly impact the business domain workflow.
-The elf4j-engine atomically flushes each log entry.
-Depending on the actual target log repository (the standard stream destinations are often redirected/replaced by the host environment or user), further manoeuvres may help the data collection process.
+For example, depending on the actual target log repository (the standard stream destinations are often redirected/replaced by the host environment or user), further manoeuvres may help the data collecting performance.
 For example, if the target repository is a log file on disk, then

 ```shell
 java MyApplication | cat >logFile
 ```

-might outperform
+may outperform

 ```shell
 java MyApplication >logFile
 ```

-due to the buffering effect of piping and `cat`.
+due to the further buffering effect of piping and `cat`.

-Such external setups for data shipping performance, though, are considered outside the scope of application-level logging.
-They may be more important to the application's monitoring/observability which often has different (and more relaxed) performance requirements than the business domain workflow.
+Such external setups fall into the category of increasing channel bandwidth, and are considered outside the scope of application-level logging.